 - Targeted Account- Target determining on whether or not the account is a direct target.

-- Team Status - Target whether or not one or more of your teams is online/offline (Enterprise only)
+- Team Status - Target whether or not one or more of your teams is online/offline (Premium plans and above)

 - Contact Segment - target or exclude one or more of your contact segments